Os Trapalhões na Guerra dos Planetas

 Os Trapalhões na Guerra dos Planetas (lit: The Bunglers in the War of the Planets) is a 1978 Brazilian parody film directed by Adriano Stuart.
 It is the thirteenth film of the Brazilian comedy group Os Trapalhões, starring Renato Aragão, Manfried Sant'Anna, Antonio Carlos Gomes, and Mauro Gonçalves.
 The film is a parody of the American film Star Wars.
 Outside of Brazil, mainly in English-speaking countries, this film is known by the suggestive title of Brazilian Star Wars.
 It features characters resembling Luke Skywalker, Princess Leia, Darth Vader, Chewbacca, and Stormtroopers.

-Guerra dos Planetas marks Faccio's first appearance in a film as his character Zacarias.
+Guerra dos Planetas was Mauro Gonçalves's first appearance in a film as his character Zacarias.